 Human Resources Information Systems Manager, Representing Service Divisions

 Jared is a member of the HR Senior Management Team and is responsible for the ongoing operation and enhancement of the HR systems used throughout the University.
 Prior to commencing this position in 2013, Jared has undertaken a variety of IT roles including project management, business analysis and software development at a number of commercial and government organisations.
 Jared’s research interests are in the field of Human Computer Interaction and more specifically human decision making within complex socio technical systems.

-Director, Health Sciences ICT, Representing Health Sciences
+ICT Manager, Health Sciences, Representing Health Sciences

 Dr Tobias Langlotz

 Department of Information Science, Joint ITAC / Web Advisory Committee Representative